Ashu225371/hadoop_ecosystem_setups/README.md

 I am maintaining this repository for setup the Hadoop ecosystem component on ubuntu 18 Below are prerequisites:
   1. Java 1.8 latest version( Don't use any other java version)
+  2. Python 3.7 only

+Below is the list of softwares we are using:

 | Software      | Urls           |
 | ------------- |:-------------:|